quiet-node/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockNodeConnection.md

 - Handle incoming and outgoing message flow.
 - Report connection errors promptly.
 - Coordinate with `BlockNodeConnectionManager` on lifecycle events.
-- Notify the state manager when a block has been acknowledged and therefore eligible to be pruned from the buffer.
+- Notify the block buffer (via connection manager) when a block has been acknowledged and therefore eligible to be pruned.

 ## Component Interaction

 - Communicates bi-directionally with `BlockNodeConnectionManager`.
-- Updates stream status via `BlockBufferService`.

 ## State Management